huggingface/blog/video-encoding.md

 # Scaling robotics datasets with video encoding

 Over the past few years, text and image-based models have seen dramatic performance improvements, primarily due to scaling up model weights and dataset sizes.
 While the internet provides an extensive database of text and images for LLMs and image generation models, robotics lacks such a vast and diverse qualitative data source and efficient data formats.
-Despite efforts like [Open X](https://robotics-transformer-x.github.io/), we are still far from achieving the scale and diversity seen in Large Language Models.
+Despite efforts like [Open X](https://robotics-transformer-x.github.io/), we are still far from achieving the scale and diversity seen with Large Language Models.
 Additionally, we lack the necessary tools for this endeavor, such as dataset formats that are lightweight, fast to load from, easy to share and visualize online.
 This gap is what [🤗 LeRobot](https://github.com/huggingface/lerobot) aims to address.

 ## What's a dataset in robotics?

-In their general form — at least the one we are interested in within an end-to-end learning framework — they come in 2 modalities: the visual modality and the robot's proprioception / goal positions modality (state/action vectors).
+In their general form — at least the one we are interested in within an end-to-end learning framework — robotics datasets typically come in two modalities: the visual modality and the robot's proprioception / goal positions modality (state/action vectors).
 Here's what this can look like in practice:

 <center>
     <iframe